-All candidates seeking an endorsement must include a minimum of 0.5 EFTS (60 points) from Schedule B and meet the requirements for one endorsement as detailed in Schedule A.
+All candidates seeking an endorsement must include a minimum of 0.5 EFTS (60 points) from Schedule B and meet the requirements for one endorsement as detailed in this schedule:

-Endorsed Option Requirements Early Intervention 0.50 EFTS (60 points) from HLTH 420 and HLTH 421 0.50 EFTS (60 points) from Master of Health Sciences Schedule B Environment and Health 0.625 EFTS (75 points) from HLTH 460, PUBH 703 (University of Otago) and GEOG 401 0.375 EFTS (45 points) from Master of Health Sciences Schedule B Health Behaviour Change 0.50 EFTS (60 points) from HLTH 430 and HLTH 431 0.50 EFTS (60 points) from Master of Health Sciences Schedule B Health Information Management 0.25 EFTS (30 points) from HLTH 402 0.25 EFTS (30 points) from HLTH 410 or GEOG 401, HLTH 407, HLTH 460 or HLTH 433 and HLTH 434 0.50 EFTS (60 points) from Master of Health Sciences Schedule B Men's Health 0.25 EFTS (30 points) from HLTH 451 0.25 EFTS (30 points) from HLTH 405 in area of endorsement 0.50 EFTS (60 points) from Master of Health Sciences Schedule B Nursing 1.50 EFTS (180 points) from HLTH 465, HLTH 466, HLTH 467, HLTH 468, HLTH 463, and HLTH 464 464 Note: The Nursing endorsement must be completed in conjunction with the Bachelor of Nursing qualification through Christchurch Polytechnic Institute of Technology (CPIT) to meet Nursing Council requirements for registration.
-Palliative Care 0.25 EFTS (30 points) from HLTH 450 0.50 EFTS (60 points) from HLTH 448 and HLTH 449 0.25 EFTS (30 points) from Master of Health Sciences Schedule B A candidate who holds a PGCertHPC from Whitireia Community Polytechnic may be exempt 0.5 EFTS (60 points) in replacement of HLTH 448 and HLTH 449 on application to the Dean of Education.
+Endorsed Option Requirements Environment and Health HITH 403 and HLTH 460, and 60 points from the Master of Health Sciences Schedule B, or GEOG 401 and 30 points from the Master of Health Sciences Professional Practice Schedule C Health and Community HLTH 463 and HLTH 469, and 60 points from Master of Health Sciences Schedule B, or Other relevant approved courses, or GEOG 401 and 30 points from the Master of Health Sciences Professional Practice Schedule C Health Behaviour Change HLTH 430 and HLTH 431, and 60 points from Master of Health Sciences Professional Practice Schedule C

+Health Information Management HLTH 402, and 30 points from HLTH 410, HLTH 489, MBIS 601, MBIS 623, INFO 620, INFO 633, or 30 points from relevant approved courses, and 60 points from the Schedule to the Master of Health Sciences Professional Practice Schedule C Nursing 180 points from HLTH 465, HLTH 466, HLTH 467, HLTH 468, HLTH 463, HLTH 464 Note: the Nursing endorsement must be completed in conjunction with Ara Institute of Canterbury to meet Nursing Council requirements for registration.
+Palliative Care HLTH 450, HLTH 448 and HLTH 449, and 30 points from the Master of Health Sciences Professional Practice Schedule C Note: A candidate who holds a PGCertHPC from Whitirela Community Polytechnic may be exempt 60 points in replacement of HLTH 448 and HLTH 449 on application to the Dean of Education.

-Note: Coursework is completed prior to thesis enrolment in either HLTH 690 or HLTH 697.
+Note: All candidates seeking an endorsement must complete 60 points from Schedule B in addition to meeting the requirements for one endorsement as set out in Schedule A.